fuyuko/Behance-Project-Display-for-WP/readme.txt

 1. Admin page for the plugin (under "Setting" in Admin menu).

 == Changelog ==
+= 0.4 =
+*Beta release
+*UPDATE - Plugin name has been changed tp WP Behance Project Display from Fuyuko Project Display Plugin for WP *UPDATE - ow the content is written in HTML5
+*UPDATE - New layout design (need to have awesome font installed) *UPDATE - Stylesheet now generated using Compass (SCSS) *UPDATE - Shortcode for the project desplay changed from "fuyukoprojects" to "wpbehance" *NEW - Settings link added in the installed plugin page *NEW - The user must obtain Behance API Key to use this plugin.
+The key must be entered and saved in the plugin setting page.

 = 0.3 =
 *Alpha - third release (second release to public)